QC2. Faculty Papers

 Found in 14 Collections and/or Records:

-This collection consists of items donated by Hratch Zadoian, professor of political science and retired administrator at Queens College, relating to various projects he was involved with between 1983 and 2011.
-The collection includes photos; news clippings; printed booklets and programs; videotapes; and other miscellanea.
-Some of the items have been digitized.
+This collection consists of items related to numerous collaborative art projects directed by Dr. Rikki Asher, professor of arts education at Queens College, between 2000 and 2011.
+The collection includes color slides, photos, and postcards, published articles, news clippings, printed booklets and programs, sketches, audiocassettes, DVD’s and other miscellanea.
+Many of the items have been digitized.

 Abstract Sid Simon was the Queens College professor and faculty advisor for the student groups who wanted to volunteer in civil rights initiatives in the South.
 In 1965, Simon traveled twice to Mississippi to help rebuild churches that were burned down by the Ku Klux Klan.
 The first group traveled in February; the second during Easter recess.
 The photos in this collection depict students participating in the February construction projects, as well as scenes of the region in which the volunteers...